Follow us 261.1k

 - Homocysteine is an amino acid produced as part of the body's methylation process (also related to genetics, see below).
 High homocysteine levels contribute to plaque formation by damaging arterial walls leading to increased risk of heart attacks and strokes.
 Less than 15 mcmol/L is normal.

-Fat and mineral imbalances contribute to oxidation.
+Fat and mineral imbalances contribute to oxidation (cell damage from excessive free radicals).
 Each nutrient imbalance carries its own specific risk for heart disease.
 Too much polyunsaturated fat and iron increase risk while deficiencies in magnesium can contribute to heart disease.

 Polyunsaturated fats (PUFA) are more readily oxidized because they contain methylene –CH2– groups.
 That’s why diets high in PUFA contribute to oxidation and increase risk of heart disease.
 Like TNF and other inflammation markers, lipid peroxides are not just tied to heart disease, there is a link with diabetes, cancer and neurodegenerative diseases including Parkinson's disease and Alzheimer's disease.